YOUTH LEADERS & MENTORS WANTED

 IGNITE.
 INNOVATE.
 IMPLEMENT.

-1N5 is hosting the city’s first-ever YOUTH MENTAL HEALTH INNOVATION CHALLENGE.
+1N5 is hosting the city’s third-annual YOUTH MENTAL HEALTH INNOVATION CHALLENGE.
 We are looking for 60 outstanding game-changing high school students, 40 college students and 40 mentors to develop innovative solutions to today’s mental health issues with the help of professional mentors.